AlexKalafatelis/Heart-Disease-Prediction/README.md

 </body>
 </html>

-Logistic Regression was by far the most precise model with an accuracy of 93.3% and f1 score of 93.87%.
+Logistic Regression was by far the best model of the 3, with an accuracy of 93.3% and f1 score of 93.87%.